 The most effective way to fight a hydrogen fire is to shut off the flow of gas.
 If it is necessary to extinguish the flame in order to get to a place where the flow of hydrogen can be shut off, a dry powder extinguisher is recommended.
 However, if the fire is extinguished without stopping the flow of gas, an explosive mixture may form, creating a more serious hazard than the fire itself, should reignition occur from the hot surfaces or other sources.

 The usual fire fighting practice is to prevent the fire from spreading and let it burn until the hydrogen is consumed.
 Dry powder fire extinguishers should be available in the area.
 A fire blanket should be conveniently located.
 An adequate water supply should be available to keep surrounding equipment cool in the event of a hydrogen fire.
 The local fire department should be advised of the nature of the products handled and made aware of the best known methods for combating hydrogen fires.

 Pipeline fires, where shutoff is possible and with flame characteristics of a jet or torch, can be effectively controlled as follows:

 - 1. Slowly reduce the flow of hydrogen feeding the fire.
-Do not completely stop the flow. - 2.
-When the jet is small enough to be approached, put out the flame with a carbon dioxide or dry powder extinguisher. - 3.
-Close off the supply of hydrogen completely. - 4.
-Ventilate the area thoroughly.
+Do not completely stop the flow. - When the jet is small enough to be approached, put out the flame with a carbon dioxide or dry powder extinguisher. - 3.
+Close off the supply of hydrogen completely. - Ventilate the area thoroughly.
+The probability of forming hydrogen/air mixtures within storage vessels is extremely low.